sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 If possible and applicable, release it under an open licence:

-- An [open source licence](https://opensource.org/licenses) - for source code
+- An [open source licence](https://www.canada.ca/en/government/system/digital-government/open-source-software/guide-for-publishing-open-source-code.html#toc04) - for source code
-- The [Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada) - for data, information, content
+- The [Open Government Licence – Canada](https://open.canada.ca/en/open-government-licence-canada) - for data or information

 Note:

-- Need approval from proper delegated authority (varies by department)
+- Need approval from proper delegated authority (varies by department - DG at ESDC)
 - Existing OSS licence is preferable for source code
-  - Industry is more familiar with these licences
+  - Contributors are more familiar with them
-  - Easier to have people contribute back to your project
+  - Easier to have people contribute

---

-#### Notice

-Include a notice with mention of licence and trademark

 --